Skip to content

 Retrospective: Bernardsville’s Historic Somerset Inn (Hotel)

 People often wonder how people come to populate an area and how it develops.
 In Somerset County, the first settlers came for the fertile land from Scotland and the Netherlands.
 But then something happened.
-Mining speculators started to show up on the Bernardsville Mountain during the American revolution and the landscape started to change.
-The Mr. Local History Project takes a look back and what changed the mountain and surrounding area forever.
+Mining speculators started appearing on Bernardsville Mountain during the American Revolution and the landscape changed.
+The Mr. Local History Project looks back at what changed the mountain and surrounding area forever.

 As with all Mr. Local History retrospectives, we often update the post when we learn stories and are sent photos from our internet community.
 We will continue to grow this piece as information becomes available.